Facilitating Food Manufacturing Skills Development Using Learning Technologies

 Setting the Scene

-A global organization employing in excess of 2,000 people, Devro is one of the world’s leading manufacturers and suppliers of collagen casings used in the production of sausages and other meat products.
-A core principle of the organization is developing the people involved in the business, recognising the vital role that all employees play in the success of the organization, especially their positive impact on customers.
+A global organisation employing in excess of 2,000 people, Devro is one of the world’s leading manufacturers and suppliers of collagen casings used in the production of sausages and other meat products.
+A core principle of the organisation is developing the people involved in the business, recognising the vital role that all employees play in the success of the organisation, especially their positive impact on customers.

 In November 2015 Devro commissioned eCom to develop a number of eLearning modules.
 To ensure the project was aligned with the Company’s goals and to get buy-in from key stakeholders, eCom facilitated a one-day workshop to discuss all elements of the project.
 The full eLearning cycle was outlined with a focus on content, the construction of the eLearning material and a structure suited to learner engagement.
 This session identified the need to keep the module content as simple and clear as possible for online delivery, as these modules were being rolled out globally across the Company to different nationalities, where English was not the native language.